Tristan da Cunha: 19th century

+A resident parson arrived in February 1851, and the Bishop of Cape Town visited in March 1856, formally including Tristan within the Diocese of Cape Town.

-In 1867, Prince Alfred, Duke of Edinburgh and second son of Queen Victoria, visited the islands.
-The only settlement, Edinburgh of the Seven Seas, was named in honour of his visit.
-On 15 October 1873, the Royal Navy scientific survey vessel HMS Challenger docked at Tristan to conduct geographic and zoological surveys on Tristan, Inaccessible Island and the Nightingale Islands.
-In his log, Captain George Nares recorded a total of fifteen families and eighty-six individuals living on the island.
+In 1867, Prince Alfred, Duke of Edinburgh, second son of Queen Victoria, visited the islands.
+The only settlement was renamed Edinburgh of the Seven Seas in his honour.
+On 15 October 1873, the Royal Navy survey vessel HMS Challenger called at Tristan to conduct geographic and zoological surveys on the island group.
+Captain George Nares recorded fifteen families and eighty-six inhabitants at that time.
 Tristan became a dependency of the British Crown in October 1875.

+Whalers established bases on the islands during the mid-19th century, but the opening of the Suez Canal in 1869 and the transition from sail to coal-fired steamships increased Tristan’s isolation.
+The islands were no longer needed as a stopover point for long sailing voyages or as a haven on routes from Europe to East Asia.

-On 27 November 1885, the island suffered one of its worst tragedies after an iron barque named West Riding approached the island, whilst en route to Sydney, Australia from Bristol.
-Due to the loss of regular trading opportunities, almost all of the island's able-bodied men approached the ship in a lifeboat attempting to trade with the passing vessel.
-The boat, recently donated by the British government, sailed despite rough waters and, although the lifeboat was spotted sailing alongside the ship for some time, it never returned.
-Various reports were given following the event, with rumours ranging from the men drowning, to reports of them being taken to Australia and sold as slaves.
-In total, 15 men were lost, leaving behind an island of widows.
-A plaque at St. Mary's Church commemorates the lost men.
+On 27 November 1885, the island suffered one of its worst tragedies when the iron barque West Riding, en route from Bristol to Sydney, approached the island.
+Because trading opportunities were rare, almost all able-bodied men launched a lifeboat to trade with the ship despite rough seas.
+The lifeboat, recently donated by the British government, was last seen sailing alongside the West Riding before disappearing.
+Reports varied—some claimed the men drowned, while others speculated they were taken to Australia and sold as slaves.
+Fifteen men were lost, leaving behind an island of widows.
+A plaque in St Mary’s Church commemorates the tragedy.